Aftermath: 19 - A Borrower of the Night (2020)

 Hermann returns to the grant.

-He finishes the Facilities Description with, he thinks, reasonable accuracy, and the rest of the grant package is relatively straight forward.
+He finishes the Facilities Description with, he thinks, reasonable accuracy, and the rest of the grant package is relatively straightforward.
 By half past four, everything is complete.
 He decides to look over Newton’s Specific Aims for typos, and then, because he’s feeling particularly sentimental, he keeps reading, through the Background, the Materials and Methods, the Preliminary Data.
-He can practically hear the man’s voice rise off the page—a blend of what he had imagined in those early letters and the man Dr. Geiszler had turned out to be, in the flesh.
+He can hear the man’s voice rise out of the screen—a blend of what he had imagined in those early letters and the man Dr. Geiszler had turned out to be, in the flesh.

 By six in the morning, he’s read the grant through.
 It’s ready to submit.